anulaibar/cv/README.md

 # Olle Hellgren
-> Born in the year of 1977 (as sung by [Ana Tijoux](https://open.spotify.com/track/7tOAN6w4a1LD0iqkRnIrhZ)) - the same year as Shakira and Koran rapper Psy.
+> Born in 1977 (as sung by [Ana Tijoux](https://open.spotify.com/track/7tOAN6w4a1LD0iqkRnIrhZ)) - the same year as Shakira and Koran rapper Psy.
 >
 > I live in Enskede with my wife and kids, and is a proud member of [Enskede Indiekör](https://sv-se.facebook.com/enskedeindiekor/).
 >